 Yesterday I mentioned that Grace ended up buying her very own spinning wheel after we took our class.
-She fell in love with the Ashford Traditional single treadle wheel made in New Zealand.
+She fell in love with the Ashford Traditional single treadle wheel made in New Zealand

 The wheel that I think I'm interested in is out of stock until March.
 I'm just going to keep using Grace's since she will be heading back to Spain in a couple of weeks and then decided what to do.
 The one I think I want is a double treadle, which means that you use both of your feet, but after using the single treadle I'm just not so sure anymore.